jrbeckwith/because.js/README.md

     make dist/because.js

+To build because.js, you'll first need to [install Node and npm](https://docs.npmjs.com/getting-started/installing-node) if you don't have them already.
+You should also [install Yarn](https://yarnpkg.com/lang/en/docs/install/) if you don't have that.
 This will create the JS bundle `dist/because.js` and the accompanying sourcemap `dist/because.js.map`.
 Only `dist/because.js` is needed to use the library, but it can be useful for debugging to have the sourcemap available alongside.